benzittlau/exchange-js-hows-the-vue/README.md

 - **plugin/** Components that have been developed as extensions to reveal.js
 - **lib/** All other third party assets (JavaScript, CSS, fonts)

+## Hosting
+The project is configured to be hostable on heroku out of the box, simply push to a heroku application.

 ## License